Common eland: Ecology and behavior

 Common elands are nomadic and crepuscular.
 They eat in the morning and evening, rest in shade when hot, and remain in sunlight when cold.
 They are commonly found in herds numbering up to 500, with individual members remaining in the herd from several hours to several months.
 Juveniles and mothers tend to form larger herds, while males may separate into smaller groups or wander individually.
 During estrus, mainly in the rainy season, groups tend to form more regularly.
 In Southern Africa, common elands will often associate with herds of zebras, roan antelopes and oryxes.

 Common elands communicate via gestures, vocalizations, scent cues, and display behaviors.
 The flehmen response also occurs, primarily in males in response to contact with female urine or genitals.
 Females urinate to indicate fertility during the appropriate phase of their estrous cycle, as well as to indicate their lack of fertility when harassed by males.
 If eland bulls find any of their predators nearby, they bark and attempt to attract the attention of others by trotting back and forth until the entire herd is conscious of the danger.
 Some of their main predators include lions, African wild dogs, cheetahs, and spotted hyenas.
-Juvenile elands are more vulnerable than adults to their predators.
+Eland calves are more vulnerable than adults to their predators.